 At Element Knife Company we believe the care and quality of your tools should match the depth of your enthusiasm for cooking.
 Just as you would cook with the best quality ingredients you should cook with the best quality tools.
 Take pride and care in your tools and knives, and they will take care of you.
-Always use them for their intended purpose, and if you feel like you shouldn’t do something with your knife, then simply don’t do it—they are not hammers to hack at coconuts, plastic containers or bones.

 On the go or in your kitchen, organizing and protecting your investments is important.
 Everyone's kitchen spaces and needs are different.
 Learn about edge guards, knife rolls & bags, magnetic strips, knife blocks, and in-drawer options.

 Knife Guards come in different styles.
 Some cover the blade by inserting it from the end.
 Others slip over the knife from the edge.
-They can be made from an array of materials like plastic, wood, and leather.
+Guards can be made from an array of materials like plastic, wood, or leather.
 Protecting the knife's edge is important when placing knives into chef rolls or knife bags.
 This keeps the sharp edges from banging around and protects fingers as well as damage to the bags.
 Furthermore, if knives are going to be stored in a drawer without an in-drawer knife organizer, it's a good idea to put edge guards over them.